-- ensuring there is a Responsible Person on the premises at all times the service is delivering education and care - ensuring that a person eligible to be nominated as a Responsible Person holds a Supervisor Certificate and has appropriate skill level, experience, qualifications and approval to work with children, as required under the National Law and National Regulations - ensuring that the name and position of the Responsible Person in charge of the service is displayed and easily visible from the main entrance of the service1 (National Law: Section 172) - ensuring that the service does not operate without a Nominated Supervisor, and that this person has given written consent and holds a Supervisor Certificate ensuring that the name of the Nominated Supervisor is displayed prominently at the service - ensuring that information about the Nominated Supervisor, including name, address, date of birth, evidence of qualifications and approved training, and a Working with Children Check - is kept on the staff record (Regulation 146) - notifying the Regulatory Authority in writing if there is a change of person in the role of Nominated Supervisor (Section 56, Regulation 35) - ensuring that, in the absence from the service premises of a Nominated Supervisor, another person with a Supervisor Certificate is placed in day-to-day charge of the service - ensuring that the Nominated Supervisor and Certified Supervisors have a sound understanding of the role of Responsible Person - ensuring there are sufficient educators with Supervisor Certificates to meet the legislative requirement for a Responsible Person at the service during periods of leave or illness - ensuring details of Supervisor Certificates are recorded on the staff record - notifying the Regulatory Authority in writing if there any changes to: - the name of the Approved Provider - the appointment or removal of a person with management or control of the service operated by the Approved Provider - the status of the Approved Provider as fit and proper - notifying the Regulatory Authority if a Nominated Supervisor or Certified Supervisor has their Working with Children Check card or teacher registration suspended or cancelled, or if they are subject to any disciplinary proceedings under the law.
+- ensuring there is a Responsible Person on the premises at all times TCC is delivering education and care - ensuring that a person eligible to be nominated as a Responsible Person does so in writing by signing TCC's Job description and has appropriate skill level, experience, qualifications and approval to work with children, as required under the National Law and National Regulations - ensuring that the name and position of the Responsible Person in charge of TCC is displayed and easily visible from the main entrance of the service1 (National Law: Section 172) - ensuring that TCC does not operate without a Nominated Supervisor, and that this person has given written consent and holds a Responsible Peron's clearance ensuring that the name of the Nominated Supervisor is displayed prominently at TCC. - ensuring that information about the Nominated Supervisor, including name, address, date of birth, evidence of qualifications and approved training, and a Working with Children Check is kept on the staff record (Regulation 146) - notifying the Regulatory Authority in writing if there is a change of person in the role of Nominated Supervisor (Section 56, Regulation 35) - ensuring that, in the absence from the service premises of a Nominated Supervisor, another person, Responsible delegated peron, is placed in day-to-day charge of the service - ensuring that the Nominated Supervisor and Responsible Peron's have a sound understanding of the role of Responsible Person - ensuring there are sufficient educators nominated to be Responsible Peron's to meet the legislative requirement for a Responsible Person at TCC during periods of leave or illness - ensuring details of Responsible persons are recorded in the DET Staff Training folders - notifying the Regulatory Authority in writing if there any changes to: - the name of the Approved Provider - the appointment or removal of a person with management or control of the service operated by the Approved Provider - the status of the Approved Provider as fit and proper - notifying the Regulatory Authority if a Nominated Supervisor or Responsible person' has their Working with Children Check card or teacher registration suspended or cancelled, or if they are subject to any disciplinary proceedings under the law.